Anaconda, Montana

 Monthly Budget Estimate

-While individual budgets vary widely, here is a rough breakdown of monthly costs for a household earning Anaconda's median income:
+While individual budgets vary widely, here's a rough breakdown of monthly costs for a household earning Anaconda's median income:

 CategoryEstimated Monthly% of Income